 And he was forever falling victim to girls who only wanted a beefcake on their arm.
 They’d trot him around town for a week or two then just call it off.
 He liked to pretend he was the player, but each time this happened it would break his soft, squishy little heart.

-‘Come on Arthur,’ said Jared, cutting off Richard before he could voice any more choice phrases in front of the kids.
+‘Come on Arthur,’ Jared said, cutting off Richard before he could voice any more choice phrases in front of the kids.
 ‘Grab a club and get up there.’

 Jared was my best friend, had been since primary school.
 We were inseparable – even now he still looked out for me.
 I felt bad keeping something so important from him, but was terrified coming out would impact our otherwise easy friendship.
 We still saw each other every week, often multiple times, despite not living so close anymore and both working full-time.

 On my third trial swing Richard leapt up.
 ‘Arthur, what is wrong with you?
-You’re wound tighter than a nun’s cunt.’
+You’re wound tighter than a nun’s c—’

-‘Yeah, loosen up or you’ll throw your back out, old boy,’ said Jared.
+‘Yeah, loosen up or you’ll throw your back out, old boy,’ Jared said.

-‘You’re so stiff, and not in a good way,’ said Richard, grabbing me from behind.
+‘You’re so stiff, and not in a good way,’ Richard said, grabbing me from behind.
 ‘Just swing the hips.’
 Pressing himself into me, he gyrated my hips together with his, first side to side, then thrusting forwards and backwards.
 Richard was laughing and whooping all the while, despite my protests.

 I certainly wasn’t relaxed now.
 If anything I was wound tighter than before.

 Just hit the bloody ball.
 Then they can busy themselves with their next shots.
-That might buy me a couple minutes to sort out my shit.
+That might buy me a couple minutes to sort myself out.

 Still, rigid with all the pressure and stress, I swung hard.